Horizon Zero Dawn PlayStation 4 Trophy Guide and Road Map

 Phase Four – Misc Trophies and Enemy Cataloguing

-You will earn a lot of these trophies naturally through gameplay, so this phase is all about just double-checking which ones you still need so we can quickly check them off the list before continuing on with some of the more grind-y trophies.
+You will earn a lot of the trophies in this phase of our Horizon Zero Dawn Trophy Guide naturally through gameplay, so this phase is all about just double-checking which ones you still need so we can quickly check them off the list before continuing on with some of the more grind-y trophies.

-All of these apart from one are related to combat encounters.
+All of the below trophies in this Horizon Zero Dawn Trophy Guide, apart from one, are related to combat encounters.

 Stealth killed 10 machines

 The easiest way to farm out this trophy is by hunting down some Watchers.
 Press to enter focus mode, look at a watcher and then press to highlight their patrol route.
 Find some tall grass near the track and then hide in it by pressing to crouch.